The University of East London's fashion and textiles courses were ranked fourth in London in the Guardian University Guide 2018.

 Our fashion students have gone on to work in exciting roles such as buyers, assistants to campaign managers, fashion magazine journalists and PR managers during their placements.

-Unai added, "The process to become an industry professional can and should start from the first year; rather than thinking it's something that will develop once the degree is finished.
+Unai continued, "The process to become an industry professional can and should start from the first year; rather than thinking it's something that will develop once the degree is finished.
 From the first term, you have to nurture yourself about many different things to acquire a broad knowledge.
 To become a fashion professional, you must to be aware of things that are happening in society, economy and the arts - not just in your own city or country, but also in other cultures across the world."

 Charles Egbu, pro vice-chancellor for education and experience, said, "We are a careers-led university and it is vital that our courses contribute to the industry students hope to move into.
 Our academic staff have fantastic experience and knowledge to help prepare students for their future careers."